nlarusstone/corels-test/src/testing/README.md

     -   push            Test pushing to the priority queue
     -   pop             Test popping the priority queue
+    -   select          Test the priority queue's select function

 For example, './tests [prefixmap]' would only run the tests for the prefix permutation map.

+Further options controlling the behavior of Catch, the testing framework used for these tests, can be passed after the tags specifying one part of the suite to run.
+To view these options, run './tests --help'

+A small dataset, found in the files tests.out, tests.label and tests.minor, all in the src/evaluate folder, is used across many of the tests.
+To print the contents of this dataset, simply append '-v' to the end of the other options (it must be at the very end of argv).
+The total command is thus:

+        ./tests [tags] [options] -v